sbcshop/Pi-Barcode-HAT-Software/README.md

 ## Applications
 First of all, move all the files from the applications folder to the outside folder that is the Pi-Barcode-HAT folder, then run the main file
-* Pins of ultrasonic sensor (we use of this sensor to avoid press push button to scan the barcode )
+* Pins of the ultrasonic sensor (we use this sensor to avoid pressing the push button to scan the barcode )
    * Trig is connected to GPIO 4
    * Echo is connected to GPIO 17
 * Servo motor